SEPTEMBER 2023–2024 NURSERY SCHOOL

 MISS JEANNINE’S CLASS:

 Language Arts: Reading stories relating to winter.
-“The Mitten”, and “Spot’s Snowy Day”.
+“Snowmen at night,” “Spot’s Snowy Day.”

 Physical: Dancing with instruments.
-Learn to put on our coat, hat and mittens.
+Learn how to put on our coat, hat, and mittens.

 MISS ALEXANDRIA’S CLASS: